kinyo666/VolvoPenta_ESP32/README.md

   > The run-time configuration is stored in the ESP32's flash memory and overrides the compile-time values.
   > This feature is very useful because it allows you to change any value and restart the ESP32 to apply the new configuration without any coding.
   > Since there is no 'ls -all' or 'dir' command, be careful when adding a new configuration path or using an existing one as it can create conflicts and unexpected behaviour.
+  > Values MUST be calibrated before using at sea.

 ## WHAT YOU NEED
 ### MUST-HAVE